rodneyshupe/Cookbook/Recipes/Entrees/Veg/DalMakhani.rst

    a few hours or overnight for faster cooking, but it's not essential with red lentils.
 2. In a pressure cooker or Instant Pot, heat the butter or ghee over medium heat.
 Add the garlic, ginger, and diced onion.
-Sauté until the onion becomes translucent, about 5 minutes.
+Saute until the onion becomes translucent, about 5 minutes.
 3. Stir in the red chili powder, garam masala, coriander, cumin, and turmeric.
 Cook for another minute, allowing the spices to release their